Stephen Varble

-Stephen Lloyd Varble (1946 – January 6, 1984) was an American notorious performance artist and playwright in lower Manhattan during the 1970s.
+Stephen Lloyd Varble (1946 – January 6, 1984) was an American performance artist, playwright, and fashion designer in lower Manhattan during the 1970s.
 His work challenged both mainstream conceptions of gender and exposed the materialism of the established, institutionalized art world.

-Personal life
+Life

-Varble was born in Owensboro, Kentucky in 1946 and was raised in a deeply religious household.
-He attended the University of Kentucky (B.A.) and moved to New York in 1969 to go to film school at Columbia University, where he received an M.F.A. in Film Directing in 1971.
+Varble was born in Owensboro, Kentucky in 1946.
+Varble was raised in a deeply religious household by his Methodist parents.
+He is quoted as saying "my parents wanted me to be a missionary but I became a monster instead."
+He attended Daviess County High School and later went on to continue his education at the University of Kentucky where he received his Bachelor of Arts (B.A.) and was a member of the Phi Beta Kappa honors society.
+He moved to New York in 1969 to attend Columbia University, where he received an M.F.A. in Film Direction in 1971.
 While in college, he became deeply involved in the local LGBT community.

 In the early 1970s, Varble was a participant in the network of New York Fluxus artists due to his romantic relationship with Geoffrey Hendricks.
-With Hendricks, he collaborated on a number of performances including works for Charlotte Moorman's Avant-Garde Festivals, Jacki Apple's "Identity Exchange" (1973), and Alison Knowles's Identical Lunch (1973).
+In collaboration with Hendricks, he created a number of performances including works for Charlotte Moorman's Avant-Garde Festivals, Jacki Apple's "Identity Exchange" (1973), and Alison Knowles's Identical Lunch (1973).
 The two also performed in Europe in 1972, including Silent Meditation for the International Carnival of Experimental Sound (ICES), Hybrids at the Arts Club in London, and Silent Mediation for the Neue Galerie Aachen.

-While he publicly identified as a man, some anecdotal evidence and personal writings imply that his conception of his own gender was less rigid.
-Because of this, some interpret Varble’s gender nonconforming art to be public exploration of fluid identity.
+While Varble publicly identified as a man, some anecdotal evidence and personal writings imply that his conception of his own gender was less rigid.
+Due to this, some interpret Varble's gender nonconforming art to be public exploration of fluid identity.